emfree/systemtap-python-tools/README.md

     ./configure && make && sudo make install
     ```

-2. You'll need to run a CPython binary that has debugging symbols in it.
+2. You'll need to run a CPython binary that contains debugging symbols.
 Many distributions ship one; `apt-get install python-dbg` will give you a `python-dbg` binary on Debian or Ubuntu.[1]
     If your program relies on any C extension modules, you'll need to rebuild those against the new binary.
 If you're using `virtualenv`, this is straightforward:
     ```
     virtualenv -p /usr/bin/python-dbg venv